 Each number in your ATV tire is there to guide you in choosing the right tire for you.
 As seen in the image above, all of the numbers play important roles in the performance of your tire.

 When it comes to ATVs, tire width can be a decisive factor in speed, handling, and even the wear and tear of parts.
 Generally speaking, you’re safe going up one size over stock; anything more might lead to damage or put your safety at risk.

 The aspect ratio is the ratio of the height of your tire’s sidewall to its width.
 So, if your tire is 205 mm wide and has 55 mm high sidewalls, its aspect ratio is 55%.
 The aspect ratio of a tire is important because it affects the tire’s diameter, handling, and rolling resistance.
 If the aspect ratio is high, the rolling resistance will be high, and if it is low, the rolling resistance will be low.

-In other words, if you want your car to handle better, you might want to think about getting a lower aspect ratio.
-If you want to raise your car, you might want to think about getting tires with a higher aspect ratio.
+In other words, if you want your ATV to handle better, you might want to think about getting a lower aspect ratio.
+If you want to raise your ATV, you might want to think about getting tires with a higher aspect ratio.

 The load rating of your tire tells you how much weight it is designed to carry.
 The more weight a tire can handle, the higher its load rating.
 Please do note, however, that the number on the side of the tire is not the real weight limit.
-The corresponding load rating to its actual weight limit is usually in the user’s manual or specifications when you buy your tire.
+When you buy a tire, the user’s manual or specifications will usually tell you the load rating and how much weight it can hold.

 And finally, the speed rating is a letter that tells you how fast this tire can go at its top speed, as long as the car isn’t carrying more weight than the tire’s load rating.
 Since the speed rating is a letter (for example, “S” means that the tire can handle speeds of up to 112 miles per hour or 180 kilometers per hour), you’ll need to look at the manufacturer’s chart to find out what speed each letter means specifically for your tire.